davegoblue/TestCodingShortcuts/README.md

 * DataCamp_Insights_v003_a captures Introduction to Statistics with R: Correlation and Linear Regression - Chapter 2 (Introduction to Linear Regression)
 * DataCamp_Insights_v003_a captures Introduction to Statistics with R: Correlation and Linear Regression - Chapter 3 (Linear Regression cont.)
 * DataCamp_Insights_v003_a captures Inference for Linear Regression - Chapter 1 (Inferential Ideas)
+* DataCamp_Insights_v003_a captures Inference for Linear Regression - Chapter 2 (Simulation Based Inference for Slope)